 Contracts for Direct Support

-12 Georgia schools contracted for direct services in 2015-16.
-SREB delivered 120 days of onsite coaching and 48 days of onsite staff development at the schools.
+Eighteen Georgia schools contracted for direct services in 2016-17.
+SREB delivered 132 days of on-site coaching and 32 days of on-site staff development at the schools.

 In addition, SREB is working with Gwinnett County Schools to develop career academies in several high schools.